 Leon lived a life defined by service, intelligence, and a deep commitment to the people and causes he cared about.
 His journey in the military began early—at just 17 years old, when his mother signed the paperwork that started what would become a remarkable 29-year career in the United States Army.
 Inspired by his uncle Jack who served in Vietnam, he felt called to follow in those footsteps and dedicate his life to serving his country.
 Leon wanted to be an infantry soldier.
-However, after taking the ASVAB, The Armed Services Vocational Aptitude Battery, he scored very highly and was assigned to artillery.
+However after taking the ASVAB, The Armed Services Vocational Aptitude Battery, he scored very highly and was assigned to artillery.

 Over the years, his service took him around the world and across the United States.
-He was stationed in South Korea for three tours, and also served at Fort Sill, Oklahoma; Fort Jackson, South Carolina; Fort Bragg, NC, Fort Leavenworth, KS where he attended Command and General Staff College; attended ROTC Summer Camp at Fort Riley, Kansas, as the top graduate being the Marshall Award winner.
-Through dedication and leadership, he rose through the ranks and retired in 2002 as a Lieutenant Colonel, stationed at Fort Myer, VA where separated.
+He was stationed in South Korea for two tours, and also served at Fort Sill, Oklahoma; Fort Jackson, South Carolina; Fort Bragg, NC, Fort Leavenworth, KS where he attended Command and General Staff College (added below); attended ROTC Summer Camp at Fort Riley, Kansas.
+As the top graduate being the Marshall Award winner.
+While stationed at Fort Leavenworth, Leon attended Command General Staff College where he earned his second Master’s degree in Military Art’s and Science in 1993.
+Through dedication and leadership, he rose through the ranks and retired in 2002 as a Lieutenant Colonel, stationed at Fort Myer, VA and moved into his career at Defense Security Cooperation Agency.
+Leon served first in uniform as a LTC at DSCA, after retiring from active duty, his commitment to the military community never faded.
+He continued serving as a federal civilian employee at the Pentagon for 15 years as a GS-15, bringing his knowledge, experience, and steady leadership to the work he believed in.

 Beyond his career, Leon was known for his sharp intelligence and quick wit.
 He loved to read and was an avid researcher.
 He had a generous heart and remained a steadfast supporter of the military and the people who serve.
 He helped spearhead an annual charity event at DSCA to raise funds for The Fisher House, which was near and dear to his heart.